Does the post Brexit immigration policy spell uncertainty on the horizon

 What does this mean for UK businesses?

-The practical reality of this points-based system may affect UK businesses who rely on low-skilled EU workers within sectors such as hospitality, agriculture, warehousing, construction and food processing.
+The practical reality of this points-based system may affect UK businesses who rely on low-skilled EU workers within sectors such as hospitality, agriculture, warehousing, construction, and food processing.

 Suits Me business partners have expressed their opinions, with many concerned at how this will affect their business.

 “We currently provide European workers to various companies in the industrial sector.
-In terms of automation and technology, it will be extremely difficult to replace the manual process of certain production roles, particularly with some of the contract packing where the manual process can vary with up to 30 different product per day.
+In terms of automation and technology, it will be extremely difficult to replace the manual process of certain production roles, particularly with some of the contract packing where the manual process can vary with up to 30 different products per day.
 Furthermore, the fact that some of the largest corporations with the funds to invest in technology and robotics choose not to certainly speaks volumes.” – Anonymous

 What does it mean for migrants?